Shelex/playwright-reports-server/readme.md

 - Check web ui for report trends and test history
 - Basic api token authorization for backend and web ui, reports are secured as well
 - Create Jira tickets directly with attachments
+- Analyze test failure in playwright report with integrated LLM provider

 ## Demo